Frequently Asked Questions

 What’s the schedule for the program?
 Why aren’t sessions longer/more frequent?

-Each group meets for one hour, once a week, following the school semester dates (September to December, January to June).
+Each group meets for 90 minutes, once a week, roughly following the school semester dates (September/Oct to December, January to June).
 Depending on registration, it can be possible to sign up for more than one day per week.
 It would be wonderful to be able to offer a full-day program, but that is a few years down the road.
-Sessions are currently 1 hour long in order to manage the lack of bathroom facilities at one of the locations ; ) as well as the low temperatures expected for the winter.
+Sessions are currently 90 min long in order to manage the lack of bathroom facilities at one of the locations ; ) as well as the low temperatures expected for the winter.
 If it turns out that the winter weather is manageable for our less active or mobile participants, we’ll lengthen the sessions.
 The more fresh air, the better.

 No two sessions are the same, and there is no fixed routine, no order of activities and specified duration to each activity.
 This is a precious hour where the children decide which activities they wish to engage in, and for how long.
 Frequently children will want to check in on what they did the week before (is the log-dinosaur still there?
 Did it eat the leaf salad we left for it?), and a comment or object can inspire them to build on what they were doing (let’s make mud pie for it this time) or someone mentions something they did on the weekend (I saw a cardinal in the backyard!) and suddenly a completely new activity arises from that.
 Child-led learning allows children to follow the object of their interest with full enthusiasm, making the experience and the things learned more memorable.

 Usually, though, we read at least one book together that the children choose from the basket of books.
 Who doesn’t like a book about creepy crawlies? ; )